Edge Developer Platform

 Creates a project.

-1. Click the "Create a Project" button in the upper left corner of the project list page.
+1. Click the "Create Project" button in the upper left corner of the project list page.

-3. Configure project settings, including project name, build and output settings, as well as environment variables.
+3. Configure project settings, including the project name, build and output settings, and environment variables.

 Deleting a Project